TylerOppy/it3038c-scripts/Project2/Project2README.md

 Tyler Oppy

 ## Acknowledgments
-This script is based on the work of the PowerShell community and various online resources.
+This script is based on the content of Daniel Leonard's Scripting I class (IT3038C) and various online resources.